benschaf/gipfel-lerner/README.md

 ## Ecommerce Business Model

+Below is an overview of the business model for the site.
+It includes information about the site's target audience, the service it provides, and how it generates revenue.

 **WHO**
 This site acts as a platform for students to find tutors and book lessons with them.
 It therefore follows a `Business to Customer` model.